the-gophers/tweet-dispatcher/README.md

 # tweet-dispatcher
-Example of how to create a manual workflow for executing an adhoc task
+Example of how to create a manual workflow for executing an adhoc task.